-Artificial intelligent and robots will soon revolutionize the way we work and interact.
+Artificial intelligence and robots will soon revolutionize the way we work and interact.

 Many will become jobless in occupations such as constructions, manual work, driving and, later on, technical skills such as coding as well.

-But a robot which can connect people, build relationships, negotiate agreements or simply lead a meeting where emotions are running high is a long way off.
+But a robot that can connect people, build relationships, negotiate agreements or simply lead a meeting where emotions are running high is a long way off.

 So the best bet for future employment is increasing your emotional intelligence.